DataDanD/Cancer-Capstone-Portfolio/README.md

 2) Limit years after 2001 to avoid missing values
 3) Remove populations under a certain quantity
 4) Group dataframes by year and county (age, race and sex made data sparse)
-5) Merge data on same columns that were used to group

 ### EDA (Jupyter Notebooks)
 Why do different counties have higher cancer rates?